Aka005/IST-256--Jewelry-Shop/README.md

 # How To Run

-How someone else can run it locally:
+How to run it locally:

 ```bash
 # Clone the repository